vrockai/pipeline-test/docs/content.md

 ---

-## Sulfate-dependant microbially induced corrosion of mild steel in the deep sea: a 10-year microbiome study
+## Sulfate-dependant microbially induced corrosion of mild steel in the deep sea: a 10-year microbiome study.
+ 14.01.2022, _P Rajala, DQ Cheng, SA Rice, FM Lauro_

+Metal corrosion in seawater has been extensively studied in surface and shallow waters.
+However, infrastructure is increasingly being installed in deep-sea environments, where extremes of temperature, salinity, and high hydrostatic pressure increase the costs and logistical challenges associated with monitoring corrosion.
+Moreover, there is currently only a rudimentary understanding of the role of microbially induced corrosion, which has rarely been studied in the deep-sea.
+We report here an integrative study of the biofilms growing on the surface of corroding mooring chain links that had been deployed for 10 years at ~2 km depth and developed a model of microbially induced corrosion based on flux-balance analysis.

 [Source](https://doi.org/10.1186/s40168-021-01196-6)

+10.1186/s40168-021-01196-6

 ---